 The closest airport to Universal Orlando is Orlando International Airport (MCO).
 It’s an easy 20 to 25-minute drive from MCO to the Universal Orlando parks (without traffic).

 In terms of getting from the airport to your accommodation, there are many options.

-- Take the Universal SuperStar Shuttle, offering one way and round trip fares, expect to pay about $40+ per person (though this can be packaged in with your tickets and accommodation).
+- Take the Universal SuperStar Shuttle, offering one-way and round-trip fares, and expect to pay about $40+ per person (though this can be packaged in with your tickets and accommodation).